 Prior to modern smartphones, IMS was a main feature or function to establish the connection between the carrier and mobile carrier app including calls and SMS.

-But, now with the smart technology, all the modern network provider companies are equipped with an advanced network system that is not dependable on your Smartphone’s IMS Services.
+But, now with smart technology, all the modern network provider companies are equipped with an advanced network system that is not dependable on your Smartphone’s IMS Services.

 Still, the Smartphone manufacturer like Samsung prefers to provide the IMS service as pre-installed services on their devices.